tylrroche/aws-3-tier-vpc/README.md

 ## Considerations

 If client wanted to become more cloud naive and more portable I would recommend Docker.
 I would build my application in docker, store my images in Amazon Elastic Container System.
-If our client wanted to become serverless, I would use Amazon Fargate because you don't your infrastructure.
+If our client wanted to become serverless, I would use Amazon Fargate because you don't have to manage your infrastructure.

 Instructions on how to use them in your own application are linked below.